How to reset a normal color on your SAMSUNG 55NU7105 TV LED

 You may also be interested in the following articles:

-- How to reset sound and audio settings on SAMSUNG UE49M6305
+- How to reset a normal color on SAMSUNG UE65MU6105

 You still have issues?
 Our team of experts and passionate could help you, feel free to contact us.